soninishank/CIBILScoreCorrection/src/content/en/blog/bounce-back-from-low-cibil.md

 slug: "bounce-back-from-low-cibil"
 tags: ["low cibil score", "credit repair", "financial recovery", "improve credit score", "bad credit"]
 image: "/images/blog/score-recovery.png"
+faq:
+  - question: "Can a 500 CIBIL score be improved?"
+    answer: "Yes, with consistent payments and debt reduction, you can improve a 500 score to 750+ over time."
+  - question: "How fast can I recover my CIBIL score?"
+    answer: "Minor issues can be fixed in 3-6 months, while major defaults may take 12-24 months of positive history."
+  - question: "Does closing old accounts help my score?"
+    answer: "No, closing old accounts can actually lower your score by shortening your credit history."
 ---

 Seeing a low CIBIL score (below 650) can be disheartening.
 You might feel like you've been blacklisted from the financial world.
 But here is the truth: **A low score is not a life sentence.** It is a temporary status that reflects your *past* behavior, not your *future* potential.